 HR and line managers often spend valuable hours answering queries about how much annual leave people have left, what the correct procedure is for reporting in sick, when the next performance appraisal is due …… It gets in the way of them focusing on the more important aspects of their job – and leads to frustration in the team when people can’t get quick answers to simple questions.
 Hardly surprising then that 60 per cent of companies in the Towers Watson survey say they want to increase their use of self service tools in the future.
 Any HR system worth its salt will have self-service functionality built in so that employees can update their own personal data and manage their annual leave allocation and so that managers have an overview of what’s happening in their team and can manage their people more efficiently.

 Continually evolving systems

 The latest generation HR systems are capable of growing and evolving alongside your business.
-Solutions like Cezanne OnDemand, for example, are offered on a pay-as-you-go basis, which means you only ever pay for the number of active employees at any one time and can scale up easily as the business expands.
+Solutions like Cezanne HR, for example, are offered on a pay-as-you-go basis, which means you only ever pay for the number of active employees at any one time and can scale up easily as the business expands.
 It also has a modular format, which means you can start with HR basics, such as employee information and absence management, and add other features such as performance management or an HR portal later on.
 Beware of static systems or those that will be expensive to update.
 Make sure the supplier you choose has an eye on the future and is constantly seeking your feedback, keeping apace of developments in HR and looking for new and useful features to add.